 If you’re not sure which service is best for you please call NHS 111.

-Find out the latest waiting times for MIUs and Emergency Departments:
+Find out the latest waiting times for MIUs and emergency departments in Cornwall and Devon:

 NHSquicker – the app which helps you spend less time waiting for treatment for a minor injury or illness

 NHSquicker is a free app which provides live waiting and travel times for NHS services providing urgent care across Devon and Cornwall.
 NHSquicker provides information about the healthcare services available to you based on your location, helping you to choose the right service and spend less time waiting.